UBC-STAT-IT/Documentation-Public/Nextcloud/Migration_and_Startup_Guide.md

 - [Add another Account](#add-another-account)

 ## After Migration Steps

+**These steps are only for those who were already using Nextcloud before the migration**

 The Statistics IT team will notify all users when the migration has completed through e-mail and Slack.
 Once you receive the notification, please follow the steps below if you were using Nextcloud before the migration.